Reviews You Can Rely On

 Warmth

-The HighLite is rated to 35°F, although we did not feel like it was comfortable enough for us to sleep at that low temperature.
-It uses 8 ounces of 850 fill power down sewn into horizontal sewn-through baffles.
-The cut is designed to be low volume, so there is less space to heat up.
+The HighLite is rated to 35°F, although we did not find it comfortable enough to sleep at that low temperature.
+It uses 8 ounces of 850-fill power down inside horizontal sewn-through baffles.
+The cut is designed to be low volume, so there is less space requiring heating.
 We agree that it did seem to warm up inside pretty quickly, but that the overall design didn't keep us very warm all night long.

 For a hooded mummy bag, we were disappointed that the hood was so shallow and didn't cover our entire head very well.
-We also wish that the zipper had a draft tube on it, or that there was a neck draft collar.
+We also wish that the zipper had a draft tube or that there was a neck draft collar.
 The whole hood and neck ensemble didn't allow for a tight cinch and didn't fit very well to begin with, so we found that warm air easily leaked out, and cold air in.
-The tight fit also meant it was not comfortable to wear extra layers on cold nights, and thus we just thought this bag wasn't very well suited to temperatures near its 35°F rating.
+The tight fit also meant it was uncomfortable to wear extra layers on cold nights, and thus, we thought this bag wasn't very well suited to temperatures near its 35°F rating.

 western mountaineering highlite - here we put a completely frozen nalgene bottle into the inside of...